line/armeria/site/src/sphinx/client-retrofit.rst

 `OkHttp`_ to Armeria.
 By doing so, you get the following benefits:

 - Better performance, thanks to `Netty`_ and its JNI-based I/O and TLS implementation
-- Less context switches when building `an API gateway`_, because Armeria will assign the same event loop thread for the incoming request and the outgoing request
 - Leverage other advanced features of Armeria, such as client-side load-balancing and service discovery
 - Cleartext HTTP/2 support, as known as ``h2c``